kata-containers/kata-containers/Limitations.md

 Note that the OCI standard does not specify a `ps` command.

 See issue https://github.com/kata-containers/runtime/issues/129 for more information.

-### spec command

-The runtime does not implement the `spec` command. `runc` provides a command that generates a JSON-format template specification file that the Kata Containers runtime can use.
-The addition of a `spec` command to the Kata Containers runtime is a duplication that would likely continuously try to keep up with `runc`.

-See issue https://github.com/kata-containers/runtime/issues/188 for more information.

 ### update command